 Commissioning

-Over the course of my career, I have completed over thirty commissions for ensembles ranging from string quartets to community choruses.
+Over the course of my career, I have completed over forty commissions for ensembles ranging from string quartets to community choruses.
 For composers, there is nothing so rewarding as working with real live performers, and others who have as much passion for creating new music as we do.
 If you think you might be interested in commissioning a piece, or have any questions about this process, please do contact me so we can have a chat!

 Some past commissions examples…